This post was updated on: June 1, 2019

 A skateboard deck has a lot more going on, even if we completely take the material out of the equation.
 Since we are going out of the beginner’s league, let’s breeze through some of the deck features that should provide you with the optimal, personalized performance.

-Length – The longer the deck, the more stable the board is.
+- Length – The longer the deck, the more stable the board is, making for a more comfortable ride.
 However, the bigger dimensions also entail heavier weight and bigger power draw.

-These would be all the small details that have an influence on the board’s overall performance but not to the same degree as the core features.
+These would be all the small details that have an influence on the overall performance of a board, but not to the same degree as the core features.

-Grip tape – A deck overlay that keeps the rider’s feet tightly on the board.
-An addition always nice to have.
+- Grip tape – A deck overlay that keeps the rider’s feet tightly on the board.
+A comfortable addition to the deck that's always nice to have.